Filmfare Award for Best Female Playback Singer – Telugu

 The Filmfare Award for Best Female Playback Singer – Telugu is given by the Filmfare magazine as part of its annual Filmfare Awards South for Telugu films.
 The first award in Telugu was given in 2004.
-During the period of 1997–2004, a common award for was given irrespective of gender of singers across all the four language-industries.
-K. S. Chithra is the first recipient also holds the record for maximum number of wins.
+During the period of 1997–2004, a common award was given irrespective of the gender of singers across all the four language-industries.
+K. S. Chithra is the first recipient and also holds the record for maximum number of wins.